What Is a Film Fixer? The Complete Guide to Production Fixers

 Clarifying the Role Boundaries

+Here is what that looks like on the ground.
 One of the most frequent questions we receive is how a production fixer differs from a line producer or a production coordinator.
 The roles share some operational DNA but serve fundamentally different functions within a production's hierarchy — and in China, the distinctions are sharper than in most markets.

-- ●A production coordinator handles administrative workflows — call sheets, travel bookings, paperwork, and crew communications
+- A production coordinator handles administrative workflows — call sheets, travel bookings, forms, and crew communications

 Where the Roles Overlap